 In calculating interest expense, the effective interest rate is applied to the gross carrying amount of the asset (when the asset is not credit-impaired) or to the amortised cost of the liability.
-The Company had no interest bearing financial assets for the period 5 May 2021 (date of incorporation) to 30 September 2022.

 Any interest on financial liabilities measured at amortised cost is presented in the statement of comprehensive income.